Uniswap/docs/docs/contracts/liquidity-launchpad/quickstart/example-configuration.md

 });
 ```

 Let's build the auction steps data.
 For simplicity, we'll sell tokens following a monotonically increasing schedule.
 We'll sell 10% over 50 blocks, 49% over 49 blocks, and the final 41% in the last block.
+See the [note about auction steps](/docs/contracts/liquidity-launchpad/05-auction-mechanism.md#note-on-auction-steps) for more details about the rationale behind this example schedule.

 To derive the steps:
 - First tranche: 10% over 50 blocks